MicahElliott/chart/README.md

 You'll notice that the example report does not have a _Linting_ section.
-That's because the team has already completed their goal for a violation count target of zero (and configured the violations they don't care about to be discounted).
+That's because the team has already completed their goal for a violation count target of zero (and configured the violations they don't care about to be ignored).
 Linting is a nice one to get to zero so that a _zero-lint policy_ can be enforced through CI.

 ## Process